 Following are some of the main matters for which a taxpayer can ask the CRA for relief:

 - Subject to some exceptions, the CRA may waive the requirement that a taxpayer file some documents.
-This waiver is not absolute however, as the CRA can ask for those documents later on.
+However, this waiver is not absolute as the CRA can ask for those documents later on.

 - The CRA may extend the time for “making a return” under the Act.